 Your Takeaway From This Article In The Current Scenario

 Zohner’s experiment highlighted how easily gullible masses could be taken in by misleading, fear-mongering scientific information.
 This rings true in the current scenario where there are different theories being circulated regarding COVID-19 vaccines.

 But scientific ignorance isn’t just an issue with kids.
-The widespread inability and laziness to Google basic facts has kept similar hoaxes and conspiracy theories alive and helped then in taking root in the public imagination today.
+The widespread inability and laziness to Google basic facts have kept similar hoaxes and conspiracy theories alive and helped them in taking root in the public imagination today.

 The dihydrogen monoxide play has been used many times to point people at their own ignorance.
 A 1994 version created by Craig Jackson petitions people to “act now” before ending on a truthful yet tongue-in-cheek note: “What you don’t know can hurt you and others throughout the world.”